swift-nav/wolf/README.md

-# Flow
+# Wolf

-Flow is a wrapper around Amazon Simple Workflow Service.
+Wolf is a wrapper around Amazon Simple Workflow Service.